Short Answer

 Contract Snapshot

-The market resolves to "Yes" if a bill mandating the creation and issuance of a $250 U.S. bill featuring Donald J. Trump's likeness becomes law.
-If this event does not occur before January 1, 2027, the market resolves to "No." The outcome will be verified from the Library of Congress (congress.gov), and the market will close early if the event occurs, with projected payouts 30 minutes after closing.
+This market resolves to "Yes" if a bill mandating the creation and issuance of a $250 U.S. bill featuring Donald J. Trump's likeness becomes law before January 1, 2027; otherwise, it resolves to "No." The outcome is verified by the Library of Congress, and the market closes by January 1, 2027, at 10:00 am EST if the event does not occur, with insider trading explicitly prohibited for employees of Source Agencies or those with material, non-public information.

 Available Contracts